mackthompson16/Social-Platform/README.md

 # To-do list:
-1. Fix Schedule Logic with minimal frontend
+1. Implement Edit Schedule and Schedule Display UI
 2. Implement Preferences and Email Reset/Changes
 3. Add social Features to view profiles and Schedules
 4. Set up the instance and find a domain name.